How to make a Perfect Sphere Cake – Sphere Cake Tutorial

 - Mold the treats into the bottom of a ball pan so you have the shape of the ball pan.

-- Make a hold in the center now if you plan to add a center dowel to your cake – (making a hole later may cause cracks).
+- If you plan on adding a center dowel to your cake, make a hole in the center now – (making a hole later may cause cracks).

-- Place the treats in the pan for a while in the fridge so it goes firm and hard.
+- Place the pan with the Rice Krispy treats in the fridge so it becomes firm and hard.

 - Then place the top sphere on the bottom sphere and chill as before.